getdish/dish/docs/next.md

 - seeing the front of the restaruant in a wide angle shot is so key to intuitively finding a place you've been to !!

-- HASURA_GRAPHQL_JWT_SECRET seems like its just 12346... ? should secure that

 - validating/improving dish images
   - generally validate our image tag matching, document our current stats somewhere of "tagged images"
   - image quality API seems to not be super great